 Below You may find a table, showing the parameters of some precious stones and cleaning methods.

 |Stone||Mohs hardness||Strength||Steam cleaning||Ultrasonic cleaning|

-Hardness and durability are not directly related, as shown in the table.
-Hardness is characterized by scratch resistance, the ability of materials to resist abrasion.
-Durability is a measure of a mineral's ability to absorb energy, as well as a measure of the likelihood that a material will split or break.
+Hardness and toughness are not directly related, as shown in the table.
+Hardness is characterised by resistance to scratches, the property of metal to resist abrasion.
+Toughness is a measure of mineral’s property to absorb energy, as well as a scale

 1. Clean a ring at least once a week, so that it shines as on the day when You first wore it.

 2. Give Your ring to a jeweler at least twice a year to check the reliability of its peg setting.

 We hope that after reading this article, You will take a more careful and responsible care of Your jewelry.
 But not too much.
 After all, every scratch or some small defect makes a story of a jewelry that will never happen again.